sumitthrita/webpageSummary_agent/README.md

-# Website Summarization Agent with LangGraph
+# Content Summarization Agent with LangGraph

-This project implements an agent using the LangGraph framework that opens a browser, navigates to a specified URL, extracts the content, and generates a summary using Claude (Anthropic's LLM).
+This project implements an agent using the LangGraph framework that can summarize content from websites and PDF files using Claude (Anthropic's LLM).
 The agent is available through both a FastAPI endpoint and a Gradio UI.

 ## Project Structure

 - `app.py`: FastAPI application with the API endpoints
-- `gradio_app.py`: Gradio UI for the website summarization
+- `gradio_app.py`: Gradio UI for the content summarization
 - `graph.py`: LangGraph definition with the website summarization workflow
 - `browser_utils.py`: Utility functions for browser automation, text extraction, and summary generation
+- `pdf_utils.py`: Utility functions for PDF text extraction and summary generation
 - `.env`: Environment variables file containing the Anthropic API key

 ## Requirements

 - Python 3.8+
 - Virtual environment (venv)
-- Dependencies: langgraph, fastapi, uvicorn, playwright, langchain-community, anthropic, gradio
+- Dependencies: langgraph, fastapi, uvicorn, playwright, langchain-community, anthropic, gradio, PyPDF2
 - Anthropic API key (stored in .env file)

 ## Setup